 Award Announcement: ELO Conference Banquet, Montrèal, Quebec

-For more information about the Awards, contact Dene Grigar, The Electronic Literature Organization, email@example.com.
-To nominate, you can follow the links below.
+For more information about the Award, contact Dene Grigar, The Electronic Literature Organization, email@example.com.
+The submission form can be found here.
 After nominating, you will receive a message verifying your submission.